 First, thank you so much for taking the time to serve as a recommender for my business school applications.
 I know this represents a significant time commitment for you (and one with firm deadlines!) and it means so much to me that you’ve agreed to do this.

 The recommendation is a very important part of my application package.
 The school will use your recommendation to see if you agree with my personal assessment, to understand my character, and to find out how I work.
 Your view of my potential will get special attention from the admissions committee.
 Please remember that business school recommendations are very different from recommendations for normal jobs.
 Many, many candidates are applying for a few hundred places at the school.
 Few applicants are granted an interview, which is usually very short.
 It’s also very rare that the admissions committee calls a recommender.
 Therefore, a well-written, well-organized recommendation, usually about 2 pages long, is a necessary component of a strong application package.

 I am applying to 4-6 schools, and each school will have a slightly different set of criteria for your recommendation.
 You might want to write a general letter and then making any slight adjustments as necessary for each school.

 Thanks again and please do not hesitate to reach out with any questions.

 So with this as a start to your recommender’s packet, you will be well on your way to have a well prepared recommender who will be ready to help you put your best self forward.

 Applying to business school?
-Call us at 1-800-925-7737 and speak with an MBA admissions expert today, or click here to take our Free MBA Admissions Profile Evaluation!
-As always, be sure to follow us on Facebook, YouTube, Google+ and Twitter.
+Call us at 1-800-925-7737 and speak with an MBA admissions expert today, or click here to take our free MBA Admissions Profile Evaluation for personalized advice for your unique application situation!
+As always, be sure to find us on Facebook, YouTube, Google+ and Twitter.